vickneee/vite-react-studies/README.md

 npm install -D jsdom @testing-library/react @testing-library/jest-dom
 ```

-After the installation, we have have to add the following configuration to our vite.config.js file:
+After the installation, we have to add the following configuration to our vite.config.js file:

 ```javascript
 // vite.config.js